Actor Powers Boothe dies at age 68

 Boothe is well known for his villain roles and Westerns.
 He played a key role in the HBO series “Deadwood” as saloon owner Cy Tolliver.

-In 1980, Boothe’s leading role in the TV movie “Guyana Tragedy: The Story of Jim Jones” earned him an Emmy for “outstanding lead actor in a limited series or special.”
+In 1980, Boothe’s leading role in the TV movie “Guyana Tragedy: The Story of Jim Jones” earned him an Emmy for outstanding lead actor in a limited series or special.

 He accepted his Emmy in person unlike many nominees and presenters who boycotted the event as part of a Screen Actors Guild strike.

-“This is either the most courageous moment of my careers or the stupidest,” he said while accepting the award, TIME magazine reported.
+“This is either the most courageous moment of my careers or the stupidest,” he said while accepting the award, Time magazine reported.

-More recently, Boothe starred as Senator Roark in the “Sin City” franchise and as Gideon Malick on Marvel’s “Agents of S.H.I.E.L.D.”
+More recently, Boothe starred as Sen. Roark in the “Sin City” franchise and as Gideon Malick on Marvel’s “Agents of S.H.I.E.L.D.”

-Friends and colleagues took on social media to express his condolences for Boothe’s passing.
+Friends and colleagues took to social media to express his condolences for Boothe’s passing.

 “It’s with great sadness that I mourn the passing of my friend Powers Boothe.
 A dear friend, great actor, devoted father and husband,” actor Beau Bridges wrote on Twitter.